Human Services

 What is Human Services?

-HS Majors must choose a concentration in Social Engagement and Advocacy (SEA) or Nonprofit Management and Social Innovation (NMSI).
-Students in the Social Engagement and Advocacy concentration focus on the ability to integrate knowledge and skills related to direct practice with individuals, families, children, and groups.
-In addition, they are prepared to work in crisis intervention settings.
-While students who select the Nonprofit Management and Social Innovation concentration develop management, leadership, and administrative competencies to work in nonprofit organizations.
+Students in the Advocacy, Relational Practice, & Social Work concentration focus on integrating knowledge and skills related to direct practice with individuals, families, children, and groups.
+Additionally, they are prepared to work in crisis intervention settings and behavioral (mental) health.
+Students who select the Nonprofit Leadership, Policy & Administration concentration develop management, leadership, and administrative competencies to work in nonprofit organizations and community-based settings.
+Students in the Related Studies in Human Services focus on integrating an approved set of courses (i.e., a minor, certificate, micro-credential) complementary to the study of Human Services.

 Wellstar College of Health and Human Services